Celebrate Read Across America and Roald Dahl Day by creating a nonsense word mini-book with this handy template.

 To make the mini-books:

-- Ensure you print and photocopy the template at its “actual” size and do not reduce or enlarge it.
+- Ensure you print the template at its “actual” size and do not reduce or enlarge it.
 This will ensure the page edges line up without trimming.

 - Students write or draw on each numbered page of the mini-book template.